 Ohio egg farmers are proud to provide healthy, safe, affordable eggs to Ohioans and nationwide.
 As one of the largest egg farming states in the nation, Ohio produces about 9 billion eggs annually.

-Try these delicious egg recipes at your next summer outing:
+Try these delicious egg recipes for your next backyard cookout or picnic:

 For more information and nutritious egg recipes, click here.